 Collateralized Debt Obligations are backed by a pool of debt securities issued by financial institutions.
 The collateral generally consists of trust-preferred securities and subordinated debt securities issued by banks, bank holding companies, and insurance companies.
 Many collateral issuers have the option of deferring interest payments on their debt for up to five years.
 A full cash flow analysis is used to estimate fair values and assess impairment for each security within this portfolio.
 A third-party pricing specialist with direct industry experience in pooled-trust-preferred security evaluations is engaged to provide assistance estimating the fair value and expected cash flows on this portfolio.
 The full cash flow analysis is completed by evaluating the relevant credit and structural aspects of each pooled-trust-preferred security in the portfolio, including collateral performance projections for each piece of collateral in the security and terms of the security's structure.
 The credit review includes an analysis of profitability, credit quality, operating efficiency, leverage, and liquidity using available financial and regulatory information for each underlying collateral issuer.
-The analysis also of the analysis, the Company estimates appropriate default and recovery probabilities for each piece of collateral then estimates the expected cash flows for each security.
+The analysis also includes a review of historical industry default data, current / near term operating conditions, and the impact of macroeconomic and regulatory changes.
+Using the results of the analysis, the Company estimates appropriate default and recovery probabilities for each piece of collateral then estimates the expected cash flows for each security.
 The fair value of each security is obtained by discounting the expected cash flows at a market discount rate.
 The market discount rate is determined by reference to yields observed in the market for similarly rated collateralized debt obligations, specifically high-yield collateralized loan obligations.
-The relatively high market discount rate is reflective of the uncertainty of the cash flows will not be received until near the final maturity of the security (the final maturities range from 2032 to 2035).
+The relatively high market discount rate is reflective of the uncertainty of the cash flows and illiquid nature of these securities.
+The large differential between the fair